Suprada/Exifile/readme.md

 3. Drag the bookmark
 4. Run exifile while one page is still open at localhost:9000

+To deploy

+1. Run npm run build
+2. The production files live in the dist folder
+3. In the index.html file remove the script tag with exifile.js
+4. Copy to folder on server

 <!-- For local testing and development

 1. Launch the local http server